 The secondary school now provides boarding for 100 of the 150 students enrolled, and vocational training has had a humble start with the construction education program and one of our girls being trained as a tailor.

-Since 2015 we are seeing the construction of our most ambitious building project to date at the secondary school – a multi-purpose building that will house kitchen, dining room, storerooms on the ground floor, and a library and offices on the upper floor.
+During 2015 we started the construction of our most ambitious building project to date at the secondary school – a multi-purpose building that will house kitchen, dining room, storerooms on the ground floor, and a library and offices on the upper floor.

 With a dedication from the very beginning to providing the very best education possible, it has been gratifying to see HCLS be awarded regular prizes from the local education ministry for the best academic performance in the Bunia area!
 In every year since the 2012/13 school year, 100% of our final year primary school students passed their government secondary school entrance exams.
 This compares to an average of around 50% in other schools in the area.

-HCLS has a vision to keep growing and providing more and more opportunities to educate and train at-risk and parentless children, helping them become the leaders and employers of the future in Congo!
+In 2023, HCLS has a continued vision to keep growing and providing more and more opportunities to educate and train at-risk and parentless children, helping them become the leaders and employers of the future in Congo!

 Sponsorship is the most effective way to give a child hope!